- Plan N is a Medicare supplement (Medigap) plan that helps cover the costs of medical care.

 help choosing a Medigap plan

-If you aren’t sure where to start in purchasing a Medigap plan, there are many resources out there to help you, including:
+If you aren’t sure where to start in purchasing a Medigap plan or have questions along the way, there are many resources out there to help you, including:

 - Your State Health Insurance Assistance Program (SHIP).
-They offer free counseling on Medicare concerns, including Medigap policy purchases.
+The SHIP program offers free counseling on Medicare concerns, including Medigap policy purchases.
 Click here to find your local SHIP phone number.

 - A trusted health insurance agent.
 Ask a local insurance agent about available Medigap Plan N policies in your area.

 You can compare plans through sites such as Medicare.gov and by contacting private insurance companies.
-The most cost-effective time to do this is when you are in your Medicare Supplement open enrollment period in the first 6 months when you have Medicare Part B.
+The most cost-effective time to do this is when you are in your Medigap initial enrollment period in the first 6 months when you have Medicare Part B.

 The information on this website may assist you in making personal decisions about insurance, but it is not intended to provide advice regarding the purchase or use of any insurance or insurance products.
 Healthline Media does not transact the business of insurance in any manner and is not licensed as an insurance company or producer in any U.S. jurisdiction.
 Healthline Media does not recommend or endorse any third parties that may transact the business of insurance.